Code-Institute-Submissions/GJSayers-lollalingua_MayResub/README.md

   3) problem with using jquery to try and identify a first and second card when allowing flipping.
   4) decided that needed a different design for the back of each different language so as not to frustrat the user.
   5) tried to add a match-card img class to use in js function, but two images seem to be the only possibility.
+  6) issue with hidden non-uniform card in the English card container set.
   *  Pre-Deployment Bugs & Fixes